zootsuitproductions/LanguagesProject/README.md

 * Be creative and weird about it.
 Include pictures, illustrations, doodles, cool fonts, your own handwriting.
 Make a [cartoon](https://stackoverflow.com/questions/84556/whats-your-favorite-programmer-cartoon) about your language if you want to!
 * Above all, make the page informative and give it personality!

+#### 4. Presentation guidelines
+* Talk about the content in your zine page: What is this language all about?
+Who made it and why? (see zine prompts, above).
+* Walk us through your simple string program.
+How does this code look?
+* Talk about the process for setting up your programming environment.
+Is this a compiled or an interpreted language?
+What supplemental tools did you need to install or access in order to work in this language?
+* How was the learning curve in this language?
+Was it hard to get started and easier after a few days?
+Was it easy in the beginning and then hard?
+What challenges did you have to overcome?
+* Anything else?
+Tell some good stories!